getpopper/popper/docs/index.rst

 ======

-Popper is a Github Actions (GHA) workflow execution engine that allows you to execute GHA workflows locally on your machine and on CI services.
+Popper is a Github Actions (GHA) workflow execution engine that allows you to execute GHA workflows (in HCL syntax) locally on your machine and on CI services.

 .. toctree::
    :maxdepth: 2